kenyansongithub/django-rog/README.rst

     url(r'^rog/', include('rog.urls')),

-3. Run `python manage.py migrate` to create the polls models.
+3. Run `python manage.py migrate` to create the rog models.

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a location (you'll need the Admin app enabled).